Higgs boson origin from a gauge symmetric theory of massive composite particles and massless $W^\pm$ and $Z^0$ bosons at

 Based on these discussions, we advocate the scale hierarchy

-in the scenario. (i) At the cutoff scale $\Lambda_{\rm cut}$, four-fermion operators (\ref{bhl}) of Einstein-Cartan or NJL type are present due to quantum gravity or new physics. (ii) At the scale $\Lambda$, the effective field theory of SM gauge symmetric Lagrangian for composite particles (\ref{effH}) realises in the UV scaling domain of strong four-fermion coupling $G_{\rm cut}^c$ (\ref{Gcrit}). (iii) The weak first-order phase transition of SSB and dissociation occurs at the critical scale $\mu_{\rm crit}$.
-It leads to the effective field theory of SM gauge symmetry-breaking Lagrangian at the electroweak scale $v$ for the massive top quark and $\langle\bar tt\rangle$-composite Higgs boson, etc., which realises in the IR scaling domain of weak four-fermion coupling $G_c$, discussed in the next section.
+in the scenario. (i) At the cutoff scale $\Lambda_{\rm cut}$, four-fermion operators (\ref{bhl}) of Einstein-Cartan or NJL type are present due to quantum gravity or new physics. (ii) At the scale $\Lambda$, the effective field theory of SM gauge symmetric Lagrangian for composite particles (\ref{effH}) realizes in the UV scaling domain of strong four-fermion coupling $G_{\rm cut}^c$ (\ref{Gcrit}). (iii) The weak first-order phase transition of SSB and dissociation occurs at the critical scale $\mu_{\rm crit}$.
+It leads to the effective field theory of SM gauge symmetry-breaking Lagrangian at the electroweak scale $v$ for the massive top quark and $\langle\bar tt\rangle$-composite Higgs boson, etc., which realizes in the IR scaling domain of weak four-fermion coupling $G_c$, We will discuss it in the next section.